Frostysnacks/Weather-Forecast/README.md

 ## Usage

-In the search bar, search for a valid city or country name.
-Either click the submit button or press enter to process your request.
-You will then see the statistics populate the page.
+Using the search bar, you will be able to search for a valid city or country name.
+Click the submit button or press enter to process your search request.
+You will then see the 5 day weather forecast populate the page.
 After entering a city, the name will appear in a list directly below.
 Click on a previously entered city to bring up the data for that city once more.

 ### Mockup